Close

 Research

-My research at LSHTM focuses on community participation for safe motherhood.
-It explores the participatory processes that emerge as health providers and community members collaborate to prevent maternal deaths through Maternal Death Surveillance and Response (MDSR) sessions in Kenya.
-The study will also explore the extent to which accountability mechanisms can be established for the prevention of maternal mortality.
+My PhD focuses on community participation for safe motherhood.
+I focus on the emerging participatory mechanisms between community members, health providers and other stakeholders in Maternal Death Surveillance and Response (MDSR) for the prevention of maternal mortality.

-Beyond the PhD, my other interests are social determinants for health, health systems strengthening, governance and accountability of health systems and social policy review.
+Beyond the PhD, my other interests are social determinants for health, community mechanisms to participate in health co-production, health systems strengthening, governance and accountability of health systems and social policy review.

 Research Area